“All great things have their origin in that which is small.” – Lao Tzu

 Notice five things.
 When you get caught up in your thoughts or feelings, pause momentarily.
 Look around and notice five things you can see.
 Listen carefully, and notice five things you can hear.
 Notice five things you can feel in contact with your body.
 Use this simple exercise to center yourself and connect with your environment.

 Take 10 breaths.
-Pause for a moment throughout the day and take ten slow, deep breaths.
-Focus on breathing out as slowly as possible until the lungs are completely empty, and breathe in using your diaphragm.
-Notice the sensations of your lungs emptying and your ribcage falling as you breathe out.
-Notice the rising and falling of your abdomen.
-Notice what thoughts are passing through your mind.
-Notice what feelings are passing through your body.
-Observe those thoughts and feelings without judging them as good or bad and without trying to change them, avoid them, or hold onto them.
-Simply observe them.
-Notice what it’s like to observe those thoughts and feelings with an attitude of acceptance.
+Take a moment throughout your day to pause and take 10 slow, deep breaths.
+As you exhale, focus on breathing out as slowly as possible until your lungs are completely empty.
+Inhale deeply, engaging your diaphragm.
+Pay attention to the sensations—the emptying of your lungs, the gentle fall of your ribcage, the rise and fall of your abdomen.
+Notice the thoughts passing through your mind and the feelings moving through your body.
+Instead of judging them as good or bad or trying to change, avoid, or cling to them, simply observe.
+Allow yourself to experience these thoughts and feelings with acceptance.